How to Lead a Remote Team: The Complete Guide

 Participation rate The level of visible adherence Participating does not always mean engaging

-Repeat participation The ability to retain over time Can be influenced by workload
+Repetition of participation The ability to retain over time Can be influenced by workload

 A useful manager does not just look at who attends events.
-They also observe who speaks, who proposes, who withdraws, who is not mentioned by anyone, who no longer takes initiative in the group.
+They also observe who speaks, who proposes, who withdraws, who is not mentioned by anyone, who no longer takes initiative in the collective.

 Weak signals often matter more than big indicators.
 A turned-off camera means nothing by itself.
 A gradual withdrawal from several rituals does.